-The audit committee of the Company has reviewed this MD&A and the consolidated financial statements for the years ended September 30, 2024 and 2023 and the Company's Board of Directors approved these documents prior to their release.
+The audit committee of the Company has reviewed this MD&A and the consolidated financial statements for the three months ended December 31, 2024 and 2023 and the Company's Board of Directors approved these documents prior to their release.

-This MD&A has been prepared with reference to the MD&A disclosure requirements established under National Instrument 51-102 Continuous Disclosure Obligations as implemented by the Ontario Securities Commission.
+This MD&A has been prepared with reference to the MD&A disclosure requirements established under National Instrument 51-102 - Continuous Disclosure Obligations as implemented by the Ontario Securities Commission.
 Additional information about the Company may be found under the Company's profile on SEDAR+ at www.sedarplus.ca.